qmk/qmk_firmware/docs/custom_quantum_functions.md

 # Custom Tapping Term

 By default, the tapping term is defined globally, and is not configurable by key.
 For most users, this is perfectly fine.
-But in come cases, dual function keys would be greatly improved by different timeouts than `LT` keys, or the like.
-Instead of using custom key codes for each, this allows for per key configurable `Tapping_Term`.
+But in come cases, dual function keys would be greatly improved by different timeouts than `LT` keys, or because some keys may be easier to hold than others.
+Instead of using custom key codes for each, this allows for per key configurable `TAPPING_TERM`.

+To enable this functionality, you need to add `#define TAPPING_TERM_PER_KEY` to your `config.h`, first.

 ## Example `get_tapping_term` Implementation